-Today is World Autism Day, a day to increase people’s awareness about people, especially children, who are autistic.
-The number of autistic diagnoses in the UK has risen and now 1 in 100 children in the UK are on the spectrum.
+The number of autistic diagnoses in the UK has risen and now there are more than 700,ooo in the UK who are on the autistic spectrum.
 So it’s more than likely you may have autistic wedding guests at your wedding.
 So how do you help create a safe, happy environment for those guests while having the wedding of your dreams?
 How do you prepare for your wedding day if you are autistic yourself?
 We have three experts on the blog today who have experience with working with autistic people or autistic themselves to give you advice and tips so your wedding is accessible.

 Heidi Mavir (she/her) is an autistic adult and parent to an autistic child.
 She is a writer, podcaster, public speaker and activist.
 Heidi is currently studying for an MA in Autism Studies and launches her new podcast, “Autistic Actually” this month.